mbeikoff/Coral-Deployment-System/README.md

 ---

+## Important New Features

+### Map Tile Caching
+The system now includes intelligent map tile caching for offline operation:

+- **How it works:**
+  - Map tiles are automatically cached when viewing areas in the map
+  - Cached tiles are stored in `storage/tile_cache/` organized by zoom/x/y coordinates
+  - Once cached, tiles remain available even without internet connection
+  - Supports zoom levels 5-22 for detailed satellite imagery

+- **To cache map areas:**
+  1. Start a new session
+  2. Pan and zoom around all areas you plan to work in
+  3. Try different zoom levels you might need
+  4. The system automatically saves these tiles for offline use

+- **Best practices:**
+  - Cache areas before field deployment
+  - Explore target areas at various zoom levels
+  - Verify cached areas by testing offline
+  - Remember to cache surrounding areas for navigation

+### Other Improvements
+- Enhanced GPS tracking with configurable path width
+- Real-time ultrasonic sensor feedback
+- Improved cluster visualization with convex hulls
+- Session resume capability
+- Comprehensive data export
+- Better offline operation support

+---

 ## IMPORTANT: API Key Setup Before Building Docker

 Before building the Docker container, you must set up your MapTiler API key.
 This ensures the container has access to the required API key for map tiles.